kkingsbe/Smart-Mirror-2.0/smart-mirror-next/components/NWSRadarMap.README.md

   frameCount={6} // Number of frames to display (default: 6)
   frameInterval={15} // Time between frames in minutes (default: 15)
   opacity={0.5} // Opacity of the radar layer (default: 0.5)
-/>
+  showLocationMarker={true} // Show a marker at the specified location (default: true) />
 ```